dlnsk/h-rbac/README.md

 $this->authorize('create', Post::class);
 ```

-If your permission isn't linked to model you can use policy class as a place to search callback:
+If your permission isn't linked to model you can use policy class as a place to search the chain and callbacks:

 ```php
 $this->authorize('download', ReportPolicy::class);